IndyGo Recognizes Two Service Areas

 On September 23, 2021, the IPTC Board of Directors reviewed, considered and adopted the Beyond ADA policies.
 A summary of the changes:

-- There will be no trip prioritization.
+• There is no trip prioritization.

 For more details, please review the Beyond ADA policy above.
 If you have additional questions, please contact the IndyGo Customer Care Center.